 Why not avoid the long traffic queues and stroll through the lights on foot?
 Park up the car, grab some fish and chips, and walk along Blackpool Promenade to ensure you don’t miss a thing.
 If you're unable to walk far or have limited time, we recommend walking the tableaux at the north end of the display.

 Another great way to explore our Illuminations is by hopping on an illuminated tram!
 Regularly departing from the Pleasure Beach loop, the trams run all the way to Bispham, and you can hop off at several stops on the return journey.
 If you need to make more specific arrangements or need to board/alight at specific stops, the regular Blackpool Transport trams are a fantastic idea, too!
+(Please note: due to Tier 3 restrictions, the Illuminated trams will not be running)

 Below you will find a series of commonly asked questions about the Blackpool Illuminations so you can be super prepared for your upcoming visit.